yesolakweon/yesolakweon.github.io/_pages/research.md

 ### Working Papers

-1. "Cross-cutting Cleavages and the Politics of Public Policy: With a Focus on Class and Gender."
+1. "Cross-cutting Cleavages and the Politics of Public Policy: With a Focus on Class and Gender." *Under review*

-2. "Political Contexts of the Age-orientation of the Welfare State." with Kohei Suzuki
+2. "Political Contexts of the Age-orientation of the Welfare State." with Kohei Suzuki *Under review*

-3. "Female Legislators and Substantive Representation in the South Korean Congress" with Joshua Ryan
+3. "Electoral Rules and Substantive Gender Representation." with Joshua Ryan

 4. "Does Population Aging Affect Preferences for Redistribution?
 Evidence from Survey Experiment in Japan.” with ByeongHwa Choi

+5. "Electoral Systems and Policy Priorities in Advanced Industrial Democracies."